stormtheory/friday-ai/README.md

 - Adding audio record Local Tkinter Chatbot.
 - Add YUM support.
 - Add AMD support.

-# Ultimate Goals
-- A free, private, fast, and easy in home AI that can do tasks outside of just being a chatbot.
-- Change the temperature in the home, set calender events, hold a complex conversation, set reminders, along with many other features and tasks we see in AI apps now.
-- Integrate into a smart speaker but 100% private and free.
-- A home/small business(watch your licensing) network monitor and defender.

 # System Requirements:
 - Ubuntu/Mint is only tested to be supported.